Grand Ecaille, Louisiana

 Grande Ecaille is an island located in the parish of Plaquemines, Louisiana, United States.
 It is in Lake Grand Ecaille.
-It was the site of a sulphur factory operated by Freeport Sulphur Company built in 1933.
+It was the site of a sulphur factory operated by the Freeport Sulphur Company and built in 1933.

 Geography

 The island is located at 29°22′48″N 89°46′50″W, approximately 10 miles west of Port Sulfur and 71 kilometers from New Orleans.
 It is only 3 ft above sea level, making it an area prone to flooding.